 - What subsidies and funding aged care options are available to pay for these services?

 - What services and products are available to support you in your own home?

 - How to compare fees?

 “Choosing the right provider is important, but knowing the right information from the beginning regarding packages is essential.”

 Lisa, primary carer for her husband

-Then this free aged care seminar is for you
+Then this free aged care info session is for you

 Expert staff from Southcare will guide you through the ‘aged care jargon’ and answer all your questions.